IBM/data-prep-kit/transforms/universal/hap/python/README.md

 * Hap annotation: each sentence is assigned a hap score between 0 and 1, where 1 represents hap and 0 represents non-hap.
 * Aggregation: the document hap score is determined by selecting the maximum hap score among its sentences.

+## Configuration and command line Options
+The set of dictionary keys holding [HAPTransformConfiguration](src/hap_transform.py) configuration for values are as follows:

+* --model_name_or_path - specifies HAP model which should be compatable with HuggingFace's `AutoModelForSequenceClassification`
+* --batch_size - modify it based on the infrastructure capacity.
+* --max_length - the maximum length for the tokenizer.

 ## input format
 The input is in .parquet format and contains the following columns: